 This lamp, in Ronnie Hardison’s collection, is very similar to Model P67-5 above but the generator lacks the built-in tip cleaner and has an access above the orifice to use a separate pricker (right).

-Model 777 Arklite was described in AGM Catalog 22 in 1917 as the “…ideal lamp for circuses, carnivals, tent shows, parks, pavilions, Chautauqua tents, tent and camp meetings, etc.” This 12 pound lamp is 10 1/2″ high x 12″ in diameter, and is in Bob Fladung’s collection.
-The lower image is a view of the burner from below.
+Model 777 Arklite was described in AGM Catalog 22 in 1917 as the “…ideal lamp for circuses, carnivals, tent shows, parks, pavilions, Chautauqua tents, tent and camp meetings, etc.” This 15 pound lamp, in Dean Dorholt’s collection, is 14 1/2″ high x 12″ in diameter.
+The optional No. 1942 mica wind shield has six mica panels mounted in a cast nickel plated brass frame, that in turn is held on the white enamel reflector with three screws.
+The wire loop below is attached to the tip cleaner.

 This AGM lamp, in Ed Hollis’s collection, has an earlier burner than their Ready Lite burner; so the lamp perhaps dates to the mid 1920’s, according to Neil McRae.
 Neil further notes that the lamp may be as their Model “…595 which was made for off brand sales in the UK as Stanleys and may also have been made for the US mail order [companies].”